 It’s an ongoing journey and continuous efforts are needed to build your brand identity and reputation online, especially when you are entering a new and unfamiliar marketplace.
 First you must have your business noticed and then you need to get people talking about it, but it must be the right kind of conversation.

-In China, your brand reputation is critical because Chinese buyers research brands and products in much greater detail than westerners do, before making a purchase.
-What are your potential customers hearing about your business?
+In China, your brand reputation is critical because Chinese consumers research brands and products in much greater detail than westerners do, before making a purchase.
+What are your potential buyers hearing about your business?
 A survey by McKinsey showed that “on average a Chinese consumer will make 10 to 12 visits to online and offline touch points – including search engines, product sites, and physical store – before buying an expensive item such as consumer electronics.”

 Online reputation management should now be a key part of your online business strategy.